ytakefuji/openai/README.md

 </pre>

 # Exercise
+1. Run the above code.

-1. Use Google search API with EdgeGPT.
+2. Use Google search API with EdgeGPT.